Building an instrument of your own can be an experience which deepens your connection to the instrument itself.

-- DESIGN YOUR CONCEPT UKULELE- Unfinished wood gives you endless opportunities, basswood body has nice surface, you can stained or painted what you want.
+- DESIGN YOUR CONCEPT UKULELE: Unfinished wood gives you endless ideas, basswood body has nice surface, you can stain or paint what you want.

-- PERFECT MUSICAL INSTRUMENT- DIY ukulele kit is a great way to learn about ukulele, offer an opportunity to learn how they are formed.
+- PERFECT DIY MUSICAL INSTRUMENT: DIY ukulele kit is a great way to learn about ukulele, offer an opportunity to learn how they are formed.
 The FIRST Ukulele you deserve to have.

 This is another kit that prides itself on simplicity of construction.
 There are fairly clear instructions with pictures that come with this one, although it is very straightforward.